Lawrence Preston Joseph Graves: Biography

 Lawrence Graves was born on May 4, 1916, in Texarkana, Arkansas.
 He attended the St. John Home Mission Seminary in Little Rock, Arkansas.
 He then studied at the Pontifical North American College in Rome, and at the Catholic University of America in Washington, D.C.

-Graves was ordained to the priesthood for the Diocese of Little Rock on June 11, 1942.
+Graves was ordained to the priesthood for the Diocese of Little Rock by Bishop John Baptist Morris on June 11, 1942.

 Auxiliary Bishop of Little Rock

-On February 24, 1969, Graves was appointed auxiliary bishop of the Diocese of Little Rock and Titular Bishop of Vina by Pope Paul VI.
-He received his episcopal consecration on April 25, 1969, from Bishop Albert Fletcher, with Bishops Lawrence De Falco and Warren L. Boudreaux serving as co-consecrators.
+On February 24, 1969, Graves was appointed auxiliary bishop of Little Rock and Titular Bishop of Vina by Pope Paul VI.
+He received his episcopal consecration at the Cathedral of St. Andrew in Little Rock, Arkansas, on April 25, 1969, from Bishop Albert Fletcher, with Bishops Lawrence De Falco and Warren L. Boudreaux serving as co-consecrators.